SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

 2. Use the `set!` function
 3. Set the `initial_conditions` component of a model

+where 1 is a rather low-level and largely requires you to directly set the complex coefficients of the spherical harmonics (advanced!).
-where 1 is a rather low-level, the `set!` function builds a convenient interface around 1 (so you don't have to know about grid and spectral space details) and 3 collects method 1 or 2 (or a combination of both) into a single struct to "save" some initial conditions for one or several variables.
+So the `set!` function builds a convenient interface around 1 such that you don't have to know about details of grid or spectral space.
+3 then collects method 1 or 2 (or a combination of both) into a single struct to "save" some initial conditions for one or several variables.
 This lets you use predefined (inside SpeedyWeather or externally) initial conditions as easy as `initial_conditions = RossbyHaurwitzWave()`.